stephanbruny/blease/README.md

 ## Core

-Blease-Core is a simple RPC-Server utilizing EJDB as storage layer.
+Blease-Core is a simple RPC-Server utilizing nedb (https://github.com/louischatriot/nedb) as storage layer.
 The core could be seen as the "backend" of Blease.
 It's written in ECMAScript 6th Edition.